MLousdal/webTemplate/README.md

-# Website-Base
+# CSSmall
-A default setup of a website with the basics in html, and css
+CSSmall is a vanilla css framework supplies me with the variables, and structure I need for starting a new project!